matejak/estimagus/README.md

 You can run the application locally, or you can utilize containers to get it up and running.

 In any case, a running app without testing data is no fun, so you want to run the `create_sample_data.py` script that will output a bunch of `ini` files that can serve as sample data.
+Still, it is not particularly fun, so perhaps join Gitter and find out how to get some real data from your tracker.

 ### Running in the live system